koutianqi/koutianqi.github.io/index.markdown

   <h2 class="desktop-only"><strong>ABOUT ME</strong></h2>
   <h2 class="mobile-only"><strong>ABOUT ME</strong></h2>

-I am a Ph.D. candidate at the [College of Information Sciences and Technology](https://ist.psu.edu/about) at [Penn State University](https://www.psu.edu), where my research focuses on tackling the challenges of **harmful hype** and **lack of accountability** in AI and Machine Learning ecosystems.
+I am a Ph.D. candidate at the [College of Information Sciences and Technology](https://ist.psu.edu/about) at [Penn State University](https://www.psu.edu), advised by [Dr. Dana Calacci](https://www.dcalacci.net).

-There exists little understanding of the **underlying epistemic and institutional values, norms, and practices** that **systematically** sustain AI hype while obscuring responsibility for its production and consequences.
+AI is touted as paradigm-shifting and cutting-edge but rarely lives up to the hype.
+There is little understanding of the **underlying epistemic and institutional values, norms, and practices** that **systematically** sustain harmful hype while obscuring responsibility for its production and consequences.
 My research bridges this gap.

-I am advised by [Dr. Dana Calacci](https://www.dcalacci.net).

   </div>
   <img class="headshot" src="{{ "/assets/img/headshot_crop.jpg" | relative_url }}" alt="Headshot" />